A speedy and responsive site is directly correlated with higher levels of visitors and better user experience.

 - The main focus or goal of performance testing is to determine its Speed, Scalability, and Stability.

 - Speed and effectiveness can be determined by a computer, network, software program or a device through performance testing

 Below is a representation of a Performance testing process:

 Both Performance testing and Automated testing are indeed some forms of executing simple checks by using different tools.
 Generally, Test Automation is usually a combination of functional testing, load testing, and performance testing.

 When a functional test automation script is adjusted to not only record pass/fail results but also to note the render/records times of objects/screens, the functional test automation script then gets converted into a performance monitor.

 The whole process goes as below:

 - The load generator is started to test the server response time during load or at peak hours.

-- Once the assumed target load is reached, functional test automation suite is started to measure the actual time it takes to run everything through a full rendered environment.
+- Once the assumed target load is reached, the functional test automation suite is started to measure the actual time it takes to run everything through a fully rendered environment.

 - This whole process will give a wonderful insight into what the end users will experience during heavy load on an application or during peak hours.